-Diversity, Equity, and Inclusion ("DEI") Statement
+Diversity, Equity, and Inclusion

 Camp One Step serves the whole pediatric oncology community and supports all our participants without regard for race, gender, sexual orientation or identity, religion, or any other classification.
-As of the publication of this Handbook, our DEI committee is working on a Diversity, Equity, and Inclusion statement that will be included in future versions of this handbook.

 About Camp One Step

 Camp One Step believes that a diagnosis of cancer should not prevent a child from experiencing the simple joys of childhood.
 Camps and programs aim to help children diagnosed with cancer reclaim their lives through: